supple-kit/supple-css/README.md

 **NOTE**: Any variable that does not need to be accessed globally should belong in the module to which it relates.

 ### Tools
-The tools layer houses your globally available tooling, mixins and functions.
+The tools layer houses your globally available tooling, mixins, and functions.

 * [tools](tools).

 **NOTE**: Any mixin or function that does not need to be accessed globally should belong in the module template to which it relates.

 ### Generic
-It contains ground-zero styles like global box-sizing rules, CSS resets and so on.
+It contains ground-zero styles like global box-sizing rules, CSS resets, and so on.

 * [generic/reset](generic/reset), A reset of sensible defaults suitable for web applications.